alexrvandam/Insect_Label_Bboxer/README.md

 # Insect_Label_Bboxer
-# Insect_Label_Bboxer (ILBb) a custom Detectron2 model followed by bounding box collector and tsv out
+# Insect_Label_Bboxer (ILBb) a custom Detectron2 model followed by bounding box collector and tsv out, video coming soon!

 # install miniconda
 ## follow the instructions to install miniconda on your system here